11 June Social Media Post Ideas for Veterinary Clinics

 4. Boarding and Pet Sitting Tips

 Summer trips mean more pets may stay behind at home.
 Share helpful prep tips for pet owners, like providing written feeding instructions and emergency contacts to their sitter or boarding facility.
-If you offer boarding or daycare services, then this is a great time for you to promote that and let people know you are an option for them to consider.
+If you offer boarding or daycare services, this is a great time to promote them and let people know you are an option to consider.

 Video idea: A quick tour of your boarding area or a team member sharing what to pack in a pet’s overnight bag.